Meet Our Dedicated Teachers

 Owner and founder of The Bridge Yoga

-I hold an E-RYT-500 with Yoga Alliance, a Doctorate in Education from The University of Louisiana at Monroe, and a Masters of Wisdom & Meditation Certification from Davidji, and an Ayurvedic Health Certification from The Chopra Center.
+I hold an E-RYT-500 with Yoga Alliance, a Doctorate in Education from The University of Louisiana at Monroe, a Masters of Wisdom & Meditation Certification from Davidji, and an Ayurvedic Health & Meditation Certification from The Chopra Center.
 I retired after 29 years in public education & over the last several years, have had the incredible opportunity to merge my educator & yogi paths together.
 I believe that social-emotional health & intelligence are the greatest things that a person can have in their toolbox & my life’s work is to provide pathways for both children & adults to develop those tools.

-I have been a practicing yogi since high school, but only in the last few years have I truly begun to understand what it means to take my practice “off my mat & into my world”, especially through living out the Yamas & Niyamas (the moral precepts that are part of the yoga path).
+I have been practicing the path of Karma Yoga, as modeled by the life of Gandhi, since high school, but only in the last decade have I truly begun to understand what it means to take my practice “off my mat & into my world”, especially through living out the Yamas & Niyamas (the moral precepts that are part of the yogic path).

 My goal in opening The Bridge Yoga is to provide a place where ANYone in our community can find a place where they BELONG.
 My mission is to help others see that yoga & the tools it provides are truly for ALL people, so I am committed to providing a studio space that is financially, geographically, & culturally accessible to everyone.
 The Bridge Yoga is an INCLUSIVE environment where EVERYONE is welcomed.